hrid0yyy/hrid0yyy/README.md

-# 👋 Hi, I'm Hridoy Ahmed!
+# 🌟 Hridoy Ahmed 🌟

 🎓 I'm currently an undergraduate student at **United International University**.
 💻 A passionate **competitive programmer** and a curious mind in the field of **AI and data analysis**.